truong-phu-minh/Thesis-report/README.md

 This repository contains my implementation analysis for my bachelor thesis project.

 ## 1. PyOrthoANI
 Calculate the ANI value based on four reference strains.
+Due to private data, the complete genome of strain BT85-28 isn't shown in this project.

 ## 2. T3SS1 analysis